Sapne Vs Everyone: Production

 The series, consisting of five episodes in its first season, is produced by Arunabh Kumar, with music by Akaash Mukherjee and cinematography by Georgy John.
 It marks TVF’s venture into darker, more experimental storytelling, focusing on emotional struggles and complex characters.

 Reception

 Sapne Vs Everyone received critical acclaim for its screenplay, performances, and emotional depth.

 The series entered IMDb’s Top 250 TV Shows list globally and won the Best Branded Program at the Asian Academy Creative Awards in 2024.

 Future

 Following its global success, a second season was announced in February 2024, with interest from multiple OTT platforms for distribution.
+Prime Video released the first look at the second season in March 2026.